After His tempting by Satan, Jesus returned to the Galil and settled in Capernaum.

 But many of the rest of the people in the area seemed convinced:

 With all this going on, why are there so few today?
-According to the Jewish Israel estimates, there may be less today than way back then.
+According to the Jerusalem Post estimates, there may be less today than way back then.
+Research shows that the 280 Messianic fellowships in Israel contain a little over 15,000 members total.
+Five years ago, another Israeli paper (Jewish Israel) reported about 20,000, but now you can't even get to their archive site without a login and password.
 It seems that it is harder to recruit apostles, or even disciples, today.
+And, they seem to be losing the members they have.
 Personally, I think it is because the common "church" message is so twisted and distorted from the original that the Jews are too familiar with the word of God to fall for it.
 Just sayin'.

 Remember Jesus' warning